-Michigan's child support services are delivered through the Department of Human Services' Office of Child Support, county Prosecuting Attorney offices, county Friend of the Court offices and the State Court Administrative Office.
+Michigan's child support services are delivered through MDHHS's Office of Child Support, county Prosecuting Attorney offices, county Friend of the Court offices and the State Court Administrative Office.

 Child support services are available to:

 - Parents of minor children, when one parent does not live with the child.

 - Persons who have physical custody of a minor child.